danielw98/IPC_Global_Snapshot_Chandy-Lamport/README.md

 ## Dive Into the Code

 The IPC Global Snapshot project implements the Chandy-Lamport algorithm for taking global snapshots of a distributed system.
 It's designed to work under UNIX, simulating a distributed system using processes that communicate through pipes in a non-blocking fashion.
+The core files are under `src/` and headers under `includes/`.

 ### Core Files
 - **main.cpp**: Initializes the processes and listens for user input to initiate snapshots or quit the program.